jmd-dk/concept/_sources/tutorial/gravity.rst.txt

 slightly more accurate than the P³M method, the PP method should never be used for running production simulations and is only included in CO\ *N*\ CEPT for use with internal testing.
-Running (well, starting) a small PP simulation at least once will help any user of *N*-body codes appreciate the enourmous performance gains achieved by the more sophisticated methods.
+Running (well, starting) a small PP simulation at least once will help any user of *N*-body codes appreciate the enormous performance gains achieved by the more sophisticated methods.